Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 36 Cared For)
+(Cared For)

 You are cared for.
 Do these words bring you peace?
 You are loved, seen, heard, and valued by your Creator.
 He knows you so intimately that He knows the number of hairs on your head.
 Nothing about your life is unnoticed or insignificant to Him.
 Even in the quiet, hidden, or uncertain places, you are fully seen and deeply known.
 Jesus watches over you, is aware of every detail of your life, and will provide for you all your days.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 35 Faithfulness)
+(Faithfulness)

 Selfishness vs. Selflessness and Sacrifice